suryajeetlondhe/flutter_interview_questions/README.md

 🚀 “Use fat arrow notation for single expressions, but for complex logic, use curly braces {}."

 ---

-21) What is the purpose of SafeArea widget in Flutter?
+21.What is the purpose of SafeArea widget in Flutter?
+---
-    The SafeArea widget prevents UI elements from overlapping with system UI elements like the status bar, notches, navigation bar, and the home indicator on edge-to-edge screens.
+The SafeArea widget prevents UI elements from overlapping with system UI elements like the
+    status bar, notches, navigation bar, and the home indicator on edge-to-edge screens.
 It automatically adds padding to ensure content is displayed safely within the visible screen area.

 🔹 Why is SafeArea Needed?
 Modern smartphones have notches, rounded corners, and navigation bars that can hide part of the UI.
 SafeArea ensures that content is positioned properly and avoids these system elements.

 Example Without SafeArea (Overlaps Notch)
 Scaffold(